 Practicality and Appealing Architectural Styles Merge in Concrete Homes

-I grew up in an area of the world where as many as 20 tropical storms can hit the country in a year.
+I grew up in an area of the world whereas many as 20 tropical storms can hit the country in a year.
 I still remember the torrential downpours, the frightening winds, and the flooded streets.
 But within our home – located on the second floor of a concrete building – all of us always felt safe.
 While some houses were battered by the rain and winds, with roofs and windows flying, we were sheltered in our “fortress” – warm, comfortable, and mostly unthreatened by the elements.

 Perhaps memories of the durability of that home spurred my brother to build a concrete block house in the Mediterranean style – surrounded by native trees and shrubbery.
-During one particular nasty storm, some of the trees fell to the ground – without inflicting any damage to the house – which withstood the gale winds and heavy rains.
+During one particularly nasty storm, some of the trees fell to the ground – without inflicting any damage to the house – which withstood the gale winds and heavy rains.

 While the house remained intact, an outdoor kitchen made mostly of wood and other materials was completely destroyed.
 It was fortunate that when disaster struck no one was in the kitchen or anywhere near its vicinity.
 When all the debris was cleared and order restored to the ruined area, my brother built a new concrete block kitchen in place of the old one.